 Measures of educational engagement and achievement in a community have important implications for the developmental and economic resources available to children and families in that region.
-Individuals with higher levels of education tend to live longer and healthier lives.94 Indicators such as school attendance and absenteeism, achievement on standardized testing, high school graduation rates, and adult educational attainment can provide valuable information about a region's educational engagement and success.
+Individuals with higher levels of education tend to live longer and healthier lives.
+104 Indicators such as school attendance and absenteeism, achievement on standardized testing, high school graduation rates, and adult educational attainment can provide valuable information about a region's educational engagement and success.
 Early learning can set the stage for future educational achievement, and is discussed more fully in the following section.

 School attendance and absenteeism.
 School attendance and academic engagement early in life can significantly impact the direction of a child's schooling trajectory.
-Chronic absenteeism is defined as missing more than 10 percent of the school days within a school year, and it affects even the youngest children, with more than 10 percent of U.S. kindergarteners and first graders considered chronically absent.95 Poor school attendance can cause children to fall behind, leading to lower proficiency in reading and math and increased risk of not being promoted to the next grade.96 Consistent school attendance is particularly important for children from economically disadvantaged backgrounds, the group of children most at risk for chronic absenteeism.^{97,98}
+Chronic absenteeism is defined as missing more than 10 percent of the school days within a school year, and it affects even the youngest children, with more than 10 percent of U.S. kindergarteners and first graders considered chronically absent.105 Poor school attendance can cause children to fall behind, leading to lower proficiency in reading and math and increased risk of not being promoted to the next grade.106 Consistent school attendance is particularly important for children from economically disadvantaged backgrounds, the group of children most at risk for chronic absenteeism.^{107,108}

 Achievement on standardized testing.
-A child's third-grade reading comprehension skills have been identified as a critical indicator of future academic success.99 Students who are at or above grade level reading in third grade are more likely to go on to graduate high school and attend college.100 The link between poor reading skills and risk of dropping out of high school is even stronger for children living in poverty.
+A child's third-grade reading comprehension skills have been identified as a critical indicator of future academic success.
+Students who are at or above grade level reading in third grade are more likely to go on to graduate high school and attend college.
+The link between poor reading skills and risk of dropping out of high school is even stronger for children living in poverty.
 More than a quarter (26%) of children who were living in poverty and not reading proficiently in third grade did not finish high school.
-This is more than six times the high school dropout rate of proficient readers.101
+This is more than six times the high school dropout rate of proficient readers.
+The six times the high school dropout rate of proficient readers.

 In 2010, the Arizona legislature, recognizing the importance of early identification and targeted intervention for struggling readers, enacted Move on When Reading legislation.
-As of 2015, the statewide assessment tool for English language arts (ELA), including reading and writing, is Arizona's Measurement of Education Readiness to Inform Teaching (AzMERIT).^{vii,102} AzMERIT scores are used to determine promotion from the third grade in accordance with the Move on When Reading policy.
-Move on When Reading legislation states that a student shall not be promoted to fourth grade if their reading score falls far below the third-grade level, as established by the State Board of Education.103 Exceptions exist for students identified with or being evaluated for learning disabilities and/or reading impairments, English language learners, and those who have demonstrated reading proficiency on alternate forms of assessment approved by the State Board of Education.
+As of 2015, the statewide assessment tool for English language arts (ELA), including reading and writing, is Arizona's Measurement of Education Readiness to Inform Teaching (AzMERIT). ix, 112 AzMERIT scores are used to determine promotion from the third grade in accordance with the Move on When Reading policy.
+Move on When Reading legislation states that a student shall not be promoted to fourth grade if their reading score falls far below the third-grade level, as established by the State Board of Education.
+113 Exceptions exist for students identified with or ix AzMERIT was renamed AzM2, a change that will take effect during the 2019-2020 school year.

+being evaluated for learning disabilities and/or reading impairments, English language learners, and those who have demonstrated reading proficiency on alternate forms of assessment approved by the State Board of Education.